Logius-standaarden/API-Design-Rules/DesignRules.md

 System-to-system (sometimes called machine-to-machine) may have a need for the listed specifications as well.
 Note that different usage patterns may be applicable in contexts with system-to-system clients, see above under Client Authentication.

+Realizations may rely on internal usage of HTTP-Headers.
+Information for processing requests and responses can be passed between components, that can have security implications.
+For instance, this is commonly practices between a reverse proxy or TLS-offloader and an application server.
+Additional HTTP headers are used in such example to pass an original IP-address or client certificate.

+Implementations MUST consider filtering both inbound and outbound traffic for HTTP-headers used internally.
+Primary focus for inbound filtering is to prevent injection of malicious headers on requests.
+For outbound filtering, the main concern is leaking of information.

 <div class="rule" id="/core/transport/security-headers" data-type="technical">
   <p class="rulelab">Use mandatory security headers in API all responses</p>
    <dl>